hi-dil/debMap/README.md

 `node server.js`

-After the server has run, you can access the website at port '3000'. [localhost:3000](localhost:3000)
+After the server has run, you can access the website from your localhost at port '3000'.

 ## Using live server in visual studio code
 Alternatively, you can run the web application using [live server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in visual studio code